 One last thought this Porto travel guide can’t leave you without: To make your trip more eco-friendly combine your stay in Porto with a longer journey through Portugal.
 Don’t just fly to Porto for a few days and head back.
 While Porto is definitely worth seeing, visiting the city as a short trip is quite unsustainable (especially when flying there).

 And believe me, beautiful Portugal has so much more to offer.
-We fell in love with the country while we cruised along its coast with our windows down and the breeze of the Atlantic ocean around our noses.
+We fell in love with the country while we cruised along its coast with our windows down and the breeze of the Atlantic Ocean around our noses.

 Long weekend in Porto – a wrap-up